-Big-Money Investors Gear Up For A Trillion-Dollar Bet On Farm Land
+Big-Money Investors Gear Up For A Trillion-Dollar Bet On Farmland

 "We told our clients, you don't want to rely on senior citizens for your high quality organic products.
 Trust me on this!" says Williams, age 68.

 Their farm sold for $23 million.
-The buyer was a company registered in Delaware, with a mailing address in Manhattan.
+The buyer was a company registered in Delaware with a mailing address in Manhattan.
 The people behind that company wish to remain anonymous.

-This left Williams with a pile of money to invest — and he parked almost $3 million of it in farmland halfway across the country.
-He bought 293 acres in Butler County, Iowa, from a farmer named Rich Showalter, and another 160 acres in O'Brien County from the estate of a woman who was born in Iowa, but died in Indiana at the age of 100.
+This left Williams with a pile of money to invest, and he parked almost $3 million of it in farmland halfway across the country.
+He bought 293 acres in Butler County, Iowa, from a farmer named Rich Showalter, and another 160 acres in O'Brien County from the estate of a woman who was born in Iowa but died in Indiana at the age of 100.

 The end result: Control over this land has passed to people with little personal connection to it, who live a thousand miles away.
 The new owners will decide what happens to that land, whether to plow or drain it, or even to stop farming it entirely.
-Their decisions will have profound effects on rural communities, wildlife, and even the global climate.
+Their decisions will have profound effects on rural communities, wildlife and even the global climate.

 Similar deals are likely to happen on a massive scale in the coming years, according to Dave Muth, who helped Ray Williams sell and buy his farms.
-Muth is a partner with Alternative Equity Advisors, which is affiliated with Peoples Company, a Des Moines-based land broker.
-"Right now, over 80 percent of the farmland in the country is owned by somebody 55 or older, and roughly half of [them are] 75 or older," Muth says.
-"We're going to have an incredible shift in value over the next five to twenty years."
+Muth is a partner with Alternative Equity Advisors, which is affiliated with Peoples Co., a Des Moines-based land broker.
+"Right now, over 80% of the farmland in the country is owned by somebody 55 or older, and roughly half of [them are] 75 or older," Muth says.
+"We're going to have an incredible shift in value over the next five to 20 years."

 Farmland has become steadily more expensive, and the pool of farmers and their heirs who can afford to buy it is shrinking.
 Yet there's a growing appetite for it among investors, including pension funds and wealthy individuals like Williams.
 One large group of pension funds says that its members now own almost three times more farm properties than a decade ago.
 The market value of those holdings has quintupled.

-The day I met Steve Bruere, the president of Peoples Company, he had to step out of the room for a while to talk to someone on the East Coast who has $25 million available to spend on farmland.
+The day I met Steve Bruere, the president of Peoples Co., he had to step out of the room for a while to talk to someone on the East Coast who has $25 million available to spend on farmland.
 "Yeah, he wants to hop on a plane and come out and see us in two weeks," Bruere said.
 "That's how this stuff goes."

 Absentee ownership itself has been common for many years.
 About half of Midwestern farmland already is owned by people who don't actually farm it themselves.
 But it's highly fragmented.
 Most landowners have relatively small parcels — perhaps 40 to 160 acres — that were passed down to them through family connections, often from relatives who once farmed it.
 Today's farmers now compete for that land, often leasing parcels from many different owners.